hashbomb/Hashtiki/README.md

 <img src=https://github.com/hashbomb/hashTiki/blob/main/11%20tiki%20leaders/2471Papa.png  width=10% />

-Goddness of Land& the Earth
+Goddness of Land &  Earth

 Tag: The goddess of the earth breeds all things and is the mother of most gods.